Table1/PilotPower/README.md

 Pilot Power is a program to allow research to simulate the implications of using pilot studies to inform research design decisions in experiments.
 This program is a companion application for the article "Westlund, Erik and Elizabeth A. Stuart.
 (2016).
 The Nonuse, Misuse, and Proper Use of Pilot Studies in Experimental Evaluation Research", which is forthcoming in the [American Journal of Evaluation](https://us.sagepub.com/en-us/nam/american-journal-of-evaluation/journal201729).

+**Test PilotPower on the web**

+A working version of the PilotPower application is available [here](http://pilotpower.table1.org/).
+This version will be slower to run because it is hosted on a small virtual server.
+Installing locally following the directions below will result in faster simulations.

 **Ensuring dependencies are installed**

 Before PilotPower will run on your machine, you will need to make sure you have R installed, and that you have installed the ```shiny``` and ```pwr``` packages: